 The following accounting and valuation policies refer to the consolidated financial statements and the Parent Company's annual accounts unless otherwise specified.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and interpretations of the International Financial Reporting Interpretations Committee (IFRIC) as adopted by the European Commission for application within the EU.
-The most important accounting policies applied in preparing these consolidated financial statements have also been prepared in accordance with Swedish Iaw and application of RFR 1, Supplementary Accounting Rules for Groups, published by the Swedish Financial Reporting Board.
+The most important accounting policies applied in preparing these consolidated financial statements are described below.
+The consolidated financial statements have also been prepared in accordance with Swedish law and application of RFR 1, Supplementary Accounting Rules for Groups, published by the Swedish Financial Reporting Board.